Below are some ways that you can use social media to generate interest in your activity that may generate news coverage.

 Tailor your message for each platform

-- Don't just put the same message out on Facebook, Twitter etc. Spend some time getting to know what works on each platform and then using them for different sorts of messages and interactions with their audiences
+- Don't just put the same message out on Facebook, Twitter etc. Spend some time getting to know what works on each platform and then use them for different sorts of messages and interactions with audiences.

 - Interesting online content will get shared, tweeted and retweeted.
-If you have any interactive or exclusive material (rich content), like video, soundclips, images or multimedia content, use it.
-This is particularly true of Facebook and Twitter, which many people use to share rich content
+If you have any interactive or exclusive material like video, soundclips, images or multimedia content (rich content), use it.
+This is particularly true of Facebook and Twitter, which many people use to share rich content.

-- Rich content is often what local newspapers may need to build their online presence.
-It is worth pointing local newspapers to this content
+- Rich content is often what local newspapers need to build their online presence.
+It is worth pointing local newspapers to this content.

 Targeting key accounts

 - Tweet your local Arts Council England Twitter account to get them to retweet your story.
-We have many followers and it's more than likely some will want to hear about your activity
+We have many followers and it's more than likely some of them will want to hear about your activity.

-- Target key accounts who you think may be interested in your project eg other organisations, venues, bloggers and news sites, and contact them about it.
-They may retweet it to their followers, or they may well use that information
+- Be aware of key organisations and people with social media accounts who you think may be interested in your project (eg other cultural organisations, venues, bloggers and news sites), and contact them about it.
+They may share information with their followers, or they may well use it.

 - Look to your stakeholders, investors and people involved in the activity such as performers and artists.
 They are often just as passionate as you about the project and will want to talk about it.
 Let them have your key messages, web links and hashtags to help spread the word.